emilieschario/dbt-course/pre-course/pre_course.md

 ### BONUS!!

 For our first lab tomorrow, you will also need an orders model.
 Feel free to challenge yourself to set it up.
+You will need to edit this code to make it work!
 If not, you'll have to do this at the top of lab 1.
+Happy editing!

 ```
 with orders as (